-Many years ago I purchased Botany in a Day, by Thomas Elpel, to aid in my botanical studies.
+Many years ago I purchased Botany in a Day by Thomas Elpel to aid in my botanical studies.
 The majority of my herbal studies had been book work.
-I really want to get out and learn the plants hands-on.
-I lived in Southern Spain at the time, where there were an abundance of beautiful wild herbs just down the road.
+I really wanted to get out and learn the plants hands-on.
+I lived in southern Spain at the time, where there were an abundance of beautiful wild herbs just down the road.
 I just needed to learn how to identify them.
 And I guess I was a bit lured by the title, I mean who wouldn’t want to learn it all in just ONE day!

 I want to review this book sequentially because it is divided into 2 main sections and I want to cover each one separately.

 The first 15 pages of Botany covers the “evolution” of plants.
 After realizing how much time was spent on the “evolution” of plants, I was a bit skeptical as to whether any of the information in the book would be useful to me.
 As a Christian and an herbalist, I have found that I spend much time wading through information that is heavily laden with evolution and paganism.
 This is part of the reason that I have such a great desire to share with others as I learn, especially those young and tender.
 There are some great Christian herbalists out there, but they are few and far between.
 We need more knowledgeable herbalist to teach from a Biblical worldview.